Brainstem: Development

 The human brainstem emerges from two of the three primary brain vesicles formed of the neural tube.
 The mesencephalon is the second of the three primary vesicles, and does not further differentiate into a secondary brain vesicle.
 This will become the midbrain.
 The third primary vesicle, the rhombencephalon (hindbrain) will further differentiate into two secondary vesicles, the metencephalon and the myelencephalon.
 The metencephalon will become the cerebellum and the pons.
 The more caudal myelencephalon will become the medulla.

 Function

+The brainstem plays important functions in breathing, heart rate, arousal / consciousness, sleep / wake functions and attention / concentration.

 There are three main functions of the brainstem: